Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 These are simple instructions to get you up and running with the Psychophysics Toolbox on a computer.
-It is assumed that you already have Matlab or Octave installed on your computer, or are installing for Octave on Linux via the NeuroDebian repositories.
+It is assumed that you already have Matlab or Octave installed on your computer, or you are installing for Octave on Linux via the NeuroDebian repositories.
 See the [System Requirements][requirements].

 #### Linux {#Linux}